amigur/jsf-taglib-utils/README.md

 tagwrap
 ================

-Library similar to JSF composite API based on simple taghandlers.
-Originaly the library was developed as abstraction library to support migration from Richfaces to Primefaces.
+Library similar to standard JSF composite API.

-The main purpose of tagwrap library is making wrappers around JSF components in the manner of JSF composite components.
 Unlike the standard composite components it :
 <ul>
   <li>Doesn't create a new component node in JSF component tree</li>
   <li>Enables to wrap a non-component tag as the &lt;p:ajax&gt; converters</li>
 </ul>

+The main purpose of tagwrap library is making wrappers around JSF components in the manner of JSF composite components.
+Originaly the library was developed as abstraction library to support migration from Richfaces to Primefaces.

 Tagwrap library defines 4 tags corresponding to composite tags: